-The studies in this research programme have been endorsed by the likes of World Health Organisation and UK Medical Research Council. and published in The Lancet The British medical Journal
+The studies in this research programme have been endorsed by the likes of World Health Organisation and UK Medical Research Council. and published in The Lancet The British medical Journal in the North West and North East of England.

-The research team has now used a surveys and market research data to develop estimates of the effect of MUP for every Upper Tier Local Authority in the North of England.
+The research team has now used a surveys and market research data to develop estimates of the effect of MUP for every Upper Tier Local Authority this report sets out the facts and the research findings so that Local Politicians, Local Authority CEOs, Directors of Public Health, Police and Crime Commissioners, and the wider community with a stake in reducing alcohol-related harm: